Diverse collection of excellent traditional and new Gospel music delivered with incredible vocal excitement and dynamic arrangements.

 excitement and dynamic arrangements that mark Master's Voice as a premiere Gospel group.

 On the album's first track, "He Saw Me," T.J.
 Evans leads this group into the album's musical

 journey with the message that God already knows where you are and what you will face.
 It does

-not take Him unawares.
+not take Him unaware.
 Another standout song is the haunting "One Day Longer," sung by Ricky

-Capps, about a couple dealing with the results of Alzheimer's.
+Capps, about a couple dealing with the effects of Alzheimer's.
 Stan Watson delivers the

 country-sounding "Without You I Haven't Got A Prayer," a story that reminds us that we were